Climbing the Autonomic Ladder: Regulating the Nervous System in Trauma Therapy

 Have you noticed that when you experience something stressful, it can be challenging to unwind or get out of that high intensity state?
 Does it become challenging to sleep, do you feel anxiety, or maybe you find yourself irritable and emotionally reactive.
 Maybe you’ve felt a sense of dread and stress for so long that you are starting to shut down, and feel overwhelmed by negative thoughts.

 The autonomic nervous system (ANS) is a complex network that regulates involuntary bodily functions.
 While often overlooked, it plays a crucial role in our overall health and well-being.
 The polyvagal theory, a groundbreaking framework developed by Dr. Stephen Porges, provides a deeper understanding of the ANS by organizing its functions into a hierarchical ladder.
+You can learn more about how to navigate this in trauma therapy.

 The Three Stages of the Polyvagal Ladder